PacktPublishing/Hands-On-SAS-For-Data-Analysis/README.md

 Define your own macro and understand how to share the data that come from PROC SQL and data step

-Prepare sample geographic maps with annotations – entirely from the code.
+Prepare sample geographic maps with annotations â€“ entirely from the code.

 Understand end-to-end preparation and implementation of the robust report using SAS ODS (Output Delivery System)